Lucsantosg/CloudLogAnalysis/qa/faq_kibana.md

     If you share the Dashboard, do not delete visualizations since that will affect other team members that use the same dashboard.

-## How do I launch Kibana 3
+## How do I launch Kibana 3 or Kibana 4
 {: #logging_qa_kibana3}

 **Note:** Kibana 3 is deprecated.

-You can launch Kibana 3 from a browser.
+You can launch Kibana 3 or Kibana 4 from a browser.

-Complete the following step to launch Kibana 3 from a browser:
+Complete the following step to launch Kibana from a browser:

 1. Open [https://logmet.ng.bluemix.net](https://logmet.ng.bluemix.net) to log in to the Kibana user interface.